How Luck Changes the Way We View the World

 I’ve listened to all three of Professor Beyer’s courses available on Audible, and this is the best of the bunch.
 It’s more focused than the others, and while Breyer’s preoccupation with dialectics (I know, I get it, he's a philosopher) is still evident, he makes more of an effort to draw meaningful conclusions from the myriad conflicting views on luck that he presents.
 Refreshingly, his trademark refrain of “Well, what do you think?” is scarcely heard.

 I found lectures 2, 3 and 6 the most interesting, for these explore the relationship between luck, determinism, and moral responsibility.
 As at least one other reviewer has noted, some of the arguments Breyer presents seem to diminish the culpability of drunk drivers and people who are careless with firearms.
-I strongly disagree with this sort of thinking, but after reviewing these lectures several times I am forced to admit that Breyer does a good job mapping out the ideas of the various skeptical philosophers he is referencing.
+I strongly disagree with this sort of thinking, but after listening to these lectures several times I am forced to admit that Breyer does a good job mapping out the ideas of the various skeptical philosophers he is referencing.
 His final word on this issue at the end of lecture 7 isn’t exactly a resounding endorsement of free will and personal responsibility, but he does succeed in defending these concepts from the dangerous notion that “luck swallows everything.”

 This is a challenging course with some challenging vocabulary, but Breyer’s pleasant, conversational lecture style and the folksy, easily digested examples he provides help make it more accessible.
 If you’re like me, you may have to listen more than once to avoid the conclusion that we’re all just blameless automata who can chalk anything and everything up to luck.